renakdup/using-phpcs-for-wordpress/README.md

-# Using PHPCS with WordPress
+# Using PHPCS for WordPress projects
-Example of using PHPCS with WordPress
+Example of using PHPCS for WordPress projects.

+## About project
+You can get to know with configured WPCS rules for PHPCS linter, and how to use it with WordPress project.
+Also, you can get to know how to use PHPCS with Github actions.

 ## Installation
 - Install Composer locally or you can use docker container and run commands inside a container